ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 # Get methods

 :::note
-Before proceeding, it is recommended that readers have a basic understanding of the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on TON Blockchain.
-This will help you grasp the information provided here more effectively.
+To fully benefit from this content, readers must understand the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on the TON Blockchain.
+This knowledge is crucial for grasping the information presented here.
 :::

 ## Introduction

 Get methods are special functions in smart contracts that allow you to query specific data.
 Their execution doesn't cost any fees and happens outside of the blockchain.

 These functions are very common in most smart contracts.
 For example, the default [Wallet contract](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) has several get methods, such as `seqno()`, `get_subwallet_id()` and `get_public_key()`.
-They are used by wallets, SDKs, and APIs to fetch data about wallets.
+Wallets, SDKs, and APIs use them to fetch data about wallets.

 ## Design patterns for get methods